 In a blender or food processor, combine the avocado, coconut milk, lime juice, garlic, cilantro, and salt, and pulse until smooth.
 The consistency should be similar to cake batter--thick yet spreadable.
 To thin it if necessary, add a tablespoon or two of water or coconut milk and pulse to incorporate.
 Cover and set aside until ready to serve.

-When ready to cook, start the Traeger on Smoke with the lid open until a fire is established (4-5 minutes).
 Place a 12” cast iron pan on the grill grate.
 Turn temperature to High and preheat, lid closed, for 10 to 15 minutes.

 In a small bowl, combine brown sugar, Traeger Thai Red Curry Rub, salt, and cayenne pepper.
 Sprinkle brown sugar mixture evenly over each salmon filet, rubbing it into the flesh on all sides.